JakeJMattson/ModMail/README.md

 ##### Using commands
  * In the report channel, `close` - This has the same effect as deleting the channel.
  * In the report channel, `archive` - Transcribes the report to text, archives it, then closes the report.
- * In any staff channels, `closeall` - Closes all open reports in the server.

 ##### Automatically
 Reports can be configured to automatically close a set time after the most recent staff response.